btzr-io/gwj-25/GDD.md

 ## Gameplay

 - 2D platform movement with double jump.
-- Objective is to get "key" to close the portal.
+- Objective is to get "key" then close the portal.

 Player can toggle between 2 states: Light (default) and Dark.